 The Board of Directors provides the formal governance of the Open Knowledge Foundation as a whole.
-For more information including meeting minutes and annual accounts, see the Open Knowledge Foundation governance page.
+Minutes of the meetings of the Board of Directors are posted online, as are the Terms of Reference for the board, and further information including annual accounts can be found on the Governance page.

 James Casbon has been working with open knowledge throughout his professional career.
 He has been responsible for analysing and managing large scale data sets in genomics, aerospace and finance.
-He is currently working on a project to enable parallel resequencing of the human genome at Population Genetics Technologies.
-He contributes to the Foundation’s work on open data in science and helps to coordinate the systems support for OKFN services.
+After working at Population Genetics Technologies on a project to enable parallel resequencing of the human genome he is now working developing financial solutions at Getco (now KCG).
+He contributes to the Foundation’s work on open data in science and helps to oversee Open Knowledge Foundation operations.

 Paula Le Dieu

 Paula Le Dieu is a new media executive and advisor.
 Paula has worked with the BBC, Guardian, Fairfax, Ofcom and Creative Commons as well as online content and activism communities such as iCommons and the international documentary community.
 Her experience spans advising on the future of public service media, open culture theory and practice, the role of archives in the digital age, leading international communities of volunteers, building e-commerce solutions and sitting on the executive board of the leading European Documentary Festival – Sheffield Doc/Fest…amongst other things.
 More information can be found at ledieu.org.